 The process of choosing the "right" local partners is a fundamental initial step in this environment.
 Various representatives from INGO Country Offices in Bangladesh (INGO BD) highlighted that partnership assessments are crucial to them, as their organisation's success in responding to the various risks that they face in their humanitarian endeavours becomes inevitably linked with their partner's performance in doing so.
 Hence, it is not surprising that Rajswobnil (INGO BD) says: "Working with partners is definitely riskier than implementing ourselves".
-Oliver, Paul, and Marcus (INGO BD) add: "The partner's action is [...] a very potential risk of risk within partnerships, where the actions of one entity can significantly impact the entire collaboration, affecting operational outcomes and organisational reputation.
+Oliver, Paul, and Marcus (INGO BD) add: "The partner's action is [...] a very potential risk for us.
+What the partner does on the ground may also affect us as an agency or organisation."
+This statement underscores the interconnected nature of risk within partnerships, where the actions of one entity can significantly impact the entire collaboration, affecting operational outcomes and organisational reputation.
 Consequently, many international organisations elaborate on the necessity for heightened levels of engagement and vigilance in partnered projects.
 This involves continuous monitoring of and support to partners, ensuring that risks are identified and mitigated effectively.